shv38339/statcomp597d/README.md

 #### Online data sets

-Here's how to download data sets from online.
+Here's how to download data sets from the interwebs.

 ```{r}
 library(RCurl)